 299 Qiyue Street

 The ISSCR’s Regional Forum Series expands the global reach of our educational programming with two additional events in 2013.
-Designed to complement the ISSCR Annual Meeting, Regional Forums are held in more intimate settings and provide a focused look at specific topics within stem cell research.
+Designed to complement the ISSCR Annual Meeting, Regional Forums are held in more intimate settings and provide a focused look at specific topics within the landscape of stem cell research.